stanley-1/tp/docs/UserGuide.md

 ## Standard Notations <a name="standard_notations"></a>

 <div markdown="block" class="alert alert-info">
 **:information_source: Hold your horses SociaLites!
-Before you venture any further, here are some standard notations for you to take note of:**<br>
+Before you venture any further, here are some standard notations used throughout this user guide for you to take note of:**<br>

 * You provide words in `UPPER_CASE` as input.<br>
   e.g. in `add n/NAME`, `NAME` is an input which can be used as `add n/John Doe`.